 Structures at 314 sites demolished, 7 hotels sealed in post-

-blaze crackdown (Eds: Updating figures) Mumbai, Dec 30 (PTI) In a major crackdown, civic officials in Mumbai today demolished illegal structures at 314 sites and sealed seven hotels, a day after a blaze in an upscale pub claimed 14 lives.
+blaze crackdown (Eds: Updating with more reactions) Mumbai, Dec 30 (PTI) In a major crackdown, civic officials in Mumbai today demolished illegal structures at 314 sites and sealed seven hotels, a day after a blaze in an upscale pub claimed 14 lives.

 The Brihanmumbai Municipal Corporation (BMC) initiated an inspection drive of 624 restaurants, eateries and malls across the city and its suburbs and razed illegal, unauthorised structures at 314 sites, the civic body said in a release.

-"The BMC has sealed seven hotels and seized around 417 LPG cylinders during the action," it added.
+"The BMC has sealed seven hotels and seized around 417 LPG cylinders during the action," it said.

 The police had yesterday booked the Sanghvi brothers, another co-owner Abhijeet Manka and others in connection with the case.